beeware/beeware/docs/tutorial/tutorial-0.rst

       $ python3 --version

     If Python is installed, you'll see its version number.
 Otherwise, you'll be prompted to install the command line developer tools.
+Make sure that the Python Version is between 3.8 and 3.11.

   .. group-tab:: Linux